Usca Ria LLC Has $214,000 Stock Holdings in Carrier Global Co. (NYSE:CARR)

 The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 10th.
 Stockholders of record on Thursday, June 24th will be issued a dividend of $0.12 per share.
 This represents a $0.48 dividend on an annualized basis and a dividend yield of 0.85%.
 The ex-dividend date is Wednesday, June 23rd.
 Carrier Global’s dividend payout ratio is currently 28.92%.

-Several brokerages have recently weighed in on CARR.
-Morgan Stanley raised their price target on shares of Carrier Global from $57.00 to $60.00 and gave the stock an “overweight” rating in a research note on Friday, July 30th.
-Bank of America began coverage on shares of Carrier Global in a research note on Monday, April 19th.
-They set a “buy” rating and a $57.00 price target for the company.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Carrier Global from $53.00 to $60.00 and gave the stock a “buy” rating in a research note on Friday, July 30th.
+A number of research firms recently issued reports on CARR.
+Deutsche Bank Aktiengesellschaft increased their target price on Carrier Global from $53.00 to $60.00 and gave the stock a “buy” rating in a research note on Friday, July 30th.
 Credit Suisse Group raised their price target on shares of Carrier Global from $46.00 to $54.00 and gave the stock a “neutral” rating in a research note on Friday, July 30th.
-Finally, Royal Bank of Canada raised their price target on shares of Carrier Global from $55.00 to $61.00 and gave the stock an “outperform” rating in a research note on Friday, July 30th.
-Four analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average price target of $51.06.
+Zacks Investment Research raised shares of Carrier Global from a “hold” rating to a “buy” rating and set a $52.00 price target for the company in a research note on Friday, June 25th.
+KeyCorp raised their price target on shares of Carrier Global from $53.00 to $60.00 and gave the stock an “overweight” rating in a research note on Friday, July 30th.
+Finally, Atlantic Securities reaffirmed a “neutral” rating and set a $45.00 price target on shares of Carrier Global in a research note on Thursday, May 6th.
+Four equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average price target of $51.06.

 Carrier Global Company Profile